 What is Agriculture?

 The word Agriculture is the adaptation of the Latin word agricultura, i.e. ‘ager’ means field and ‘cultura’ means cultivation.
-Thus, agriculture or farming refers to the human activity of cultivating crops and raising livestock.
+Thus, New Technologies in Agriculture or farming refers to the human activity of cultivating crops and raising livestock.

 It comprises cultivating plants and producing animal products for distributing them in the market for the use of people.
 Agriculture was the key source for the development of human civilization.
 Because most people were engaged in farming for their livelihood.